acallender65/mini-projects/README.md

 # mini-projects

 This includes:
-- a simple encryption and decryption tool - realised I uploaded the wrong version
+- a simple encryption and decryption tool - correct version uploaded now
   - to improve I need to:
       - Add the rest of the ciphers - vignere cipher, playfair cipher, diffie hellman and elgamal cipher not added yet
 - a simple "safe" login page